Overview

 Instructor training

-The program training is 12 hours over 2 days - on line or face to face.
+The program training is 12 hours over 2 days - online or face to face.
 The training provides attendees with detailed, theoretical, evidence-based content.
 The training is accessible and interactive.
 Once trained, facilitators are called "Companions" as the role emphasises the importance of balancing the subject matter expertise of the facilitator with the program learning experience, based on conversations with and between the children and young people.Supporting resources or materials available with program

 - Manual